The Random Walk and the Efficient Market Hypotheses

 EMH posits that only information about the security affects its price.
 However, security prices also depend on how much money is invested in the markets and on how many investment opportunities are available.
 For instance, EMH does not account for the desirability of other investments, such as Bitcoin or gold.
 Another assumption of EMH is that information dispersal and reactions to that information are instant, which obviously is not the case.
 Professional traders will get the information sooner and react quicker, while retail investors will lag behind, if they react at all.
 Another tacit assumption is that investors know what price a security should be, based on the available information.
 But, obviously, investors will value the information differently, as people are wont to do.

 Primary evidence that shows that information about a security is not the only thing affecting its price and that, in some cases, it may not even be a factor is the wild fluctuations of Bitcoin.
 As a cryptocurrency that has little practical value as money and does not even have fiat value, its true value cannot be anything other than 0, so there will never be fundamental information about Bitcoin that should change its price, yet prices for a single Bitcoin have exceeded $40,000, ranging over thousands of dollars just during January 2021, even though there is no fundamental news that would directly affect the price of Bitcoin, since its intrinsic value is always 0.
 (I discuss why cryptocurrencies have no practical value as money in my article Money: Commodity, Representative, Fiat, and Electronic Money, and why cryptocurrencies fluctuate in price.)
 That the price does change substantially every day causes people to invest in it simply to profit from those changes.
 This change of price results from changing demand while the supply is limited, but there is no fundamental reason why any cryptocurrency should be a certain price, so EMH can certainly not be applicable to the trading prices of cryptocurrencies.
 The trading of cryptocurrencies is pure speculation.
 The irony of Bitcoin is that its price is often determined by the investors themselves, who hype Bitcoin to increase its perceived value.
 For instance, if a famous celebrity hyped Bitcoin, then their followers may buy it up.
-Or if a major bank says that Bitcoin is going to reach a certain price, then the bank may increase demand simply by making that projection, even though such a projection cannot possibly have any foundation, since the intrinsic value of Bitcoin is always 0.
+Or if a major bank says that Bitcoin will reach a certain price, then the bank may increase demand simply by making that projection, even though such a projection cannot possibly have any foundation, since the intrinsic value of Bitcoin is always 0.
 Dogecoin is another example, a digital currency created in 2013 as a joke zoomed more than 1,500% between January 28 and February 8, 2021, during which time it was being mentioned on social media by celebrities Elon Musk, Snoop Dogg, and Gene Simmons.

 Although cryptocurrencies probably were not originally created as a scam, it is clear that they can be used as such.
 In my opinion, cryptocurrencies are the ultimate penny stock, the best pump-and-dump scheme, because their prices are mainly determined by hype!
 People with influence can buy Bitcoin, then hype it to increase its price, then sell for a fat profit!
 And because Bitcoin fluctuates wildly in price, even within a short time, people can continue doing this.
 But since this is unpredictable, the price of Bitcoin will also walk randomly, so EMH is not applicable, since Bitcoin is not based on a company or anything else that would provide it with real value, so no information could ever be provided that would determine its price.